MicrosoftDocs/Viva/Viva/glint/communicate/prelaunch-live-email-templates.md

 - Customize the content to your voice.
 - Look for placeholders, like [Company name], and insert applicable information.
 - Adapt messages based on your organization’s familiarity with surveying.
-Organizations new to engagement surveys may want to include more context in messages than those who survey regularly.
+Organizations new to engagement surveys may want to include more context in messages than organizations who survey regularly.
 - Condense the communication cascade as much as possible.
 Be cautious of information overload.
 - Consider the timing of other company-wide initiatives and communication plans.
 Look for opportunities to align communication and streamline employee touch points.